 In TNLS, the Content Analyzer program will be called for commands which construct a printout of the file (Print and Output).
 The program will run on every statement for which it is called (e.g. every statement in the branch during a Print Branch command) which pass all the other viewspecs.
 Once you have written, compiled, and instituted a program which does some editing operation, the Print command is the easiest way to run the program on a statement, branch, plex, or group.
 In DNLS, the system will call the Content Analyzer program whenever the display is recreated (e.g. viewspec F and the Jump commands), and also for the Output commands.
 If the program returns TRUE, it will only run on enough statements to fill the screen.
-It is safer to have programs that edit the file return FALSE.
-Then when you set viewspec i, it will run on all statements from the top of the display on, and when it is done it will display the word "Empty".
-At that point, change to viewspec j and recreate the display with viewspec F, then all statements including the changes will be displayed.
+It is safer to have programs that edit the Then when you set viewspec i, it will run file return FALSE. on all statements from the top of the display on, and when it is done it will display the word "Empty".
+At that point, change to viewspec j and recreate the display with viewspec F. then all statements including the changes will be displayed.
 You can control which statements are edited with level viewspecs and the branch only (g) or plex only (l) viewspecs, and by positioning the top of your window.
 After having run your program on a file, you may wish to Update to permanently incorporate the changes in the file.
 It is wise to Update before you run the program so that, if the program does something unexpected, you can Delete Modifications and return to a good file.

-4b3 4b3a

-4 b 5 a
+Problems

-Problems 4 b 6 Try writing the following programs: 4b6a 1) Remove any invisibles from the end of each statement.
-2) Make the first word a statement name surrounded by parentheses.
+Try writing the following programs: Remove any invisibles from the end of each statement.
+1) Make the first word a statement name surrounded by 2) parentheses.
+Sample solutions: Problem 1 PROGRAM endiny DECLARE TEXT POINTER ptr ; (endinv) PROCEDURE ; IF FIND ^ptr SE(ptr) 1\$NP ^ptr THEN ST ptr \ SF(ptr) ptr ; RETURN (FALSE) ; END.

-NLS Programmers' Guide Part Two: Content Analyzer Programs: Modifying Statements

-Sample solutions:

-''' PROGRAM endinv

-DECLARE TEXT POINTER ptr ;

-(endinv) PROCEDURE ;

-IF FIND ↑ptr SE(ptr) 1$NP ↑ptr

-THEN ST ptr ← SF(ptr) ptr ;

-RETURN (FALSE) ;
+FINISH Problem 2

-''' PROGRAM makename
+PROGRAM makename

+'''

 DECLARE TEXT POINTER ptr1, ptr2;

 (makename) PROCEDURE;

-IF FIND $NP †ptr1 1$LD †ptr2
+IF FIND $NP ^ptr1 1$LD ^ptr2

-THEN ST ptr1 - '(, ptr1 ptr2, '), ptr2 SE(ptr2);
+THEN ST ptr1 (, ptr1 ptr2, ), ptr2

+SE(ptr2);

+'''

-RETURN(FALSE)
+RETURN(FALSE) END.